pleaobraga/api-communication/README.md

 Access the application at `http://localhost:3000`

-## Available Scripts

-- `pnpm run dev` - Runs the application in development mode.
-- `pnpm run build` - Builds the application for production.
-- `pnpm run start` - Runs the application in production mode.

 ## Database

 - Drizzle ORM is used for defining and interacting with the database schema.